alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

 We can write a whole article about food in Japan.
 We, again, invite you to experiment by yourselves.
 There are very few restaurants and bars for tourists, so everywhere you go, you're pretty much on your own, as any local person.
 This can have the downside of not knowing what to order and how to eat it.
 But people are super friendly, especially when they see foreigners in their restaurants, so don't be afraid to ask.

-Some of the famous dishes are: sushi, sashimi, tempura, udon, okonomiyaki, etc. Beef is also amazing, cooked in various forms.
+Some of the famous dishes are: sushi, sashimi, tempura, udon and okonomiyaki.
+Beef is also amazing, cooked in various forms.
 Seafood is everywhere and of course you have all sorts of sweets.
 Also, try hitting a local izakaya pub.
-You will see a totally different face of the locals.
+You will see a different face of the locals.

 ### Money

-The currency in Japan is called the yen.
+The currency in Japan is called yen.
 10000 yen is the equivalent of 78 EUR (in late 2020).
 One of the big surprises, for us, was that cash is king in Japan.
 Be ready to exchange money or withdraw from your credit cards directly.
 Be aware that Japanese ATMs can be confusing at first.

 The prices for food and goods are similar with Western European ones.
 Accommodations can be on the expensive side, especially during the high season.
 Also, rooms are super small if you travel on a budget.